Epson printer news, updates and rumours

 Timeline – how long has any printer been around – what’s getting on in years?

-+1 for ink denotes need to swap Mk/Pk ink carts.
+- +1 denotes need to physically swap Mk/Pk ink carts.

 Latest Epson printer news and rumours